sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/_index.md

 Sensu administrators control access by authentication and authorization.

-Authentication means verifying user identities: confirming that users are who they say they are.
+Authentication verifies user identities to confirm that users are who they say they are.
 Sensu requires username and password authentication to access the web UI, API, and sensuctl command line tool.
 You can use Sensu's [built-in basic authentication provider][14] or configure [external authentication providers][15].